Consider Consolidating Your Retirement Savings To Simplify Retirement Planning.

 - Once logged in, under the Actions tab, choose Add/edit beneficiaries.

 From there, you can designate beneficiaries and select how much each should receive.
 You can always change your mind if your needs change.

 Have questions?
 Go to TIAA.org/public/support/faqs/beneficiaries or call 866-999-3844.
 If you make a change online, you’ll receive a confirmation.

-- Access online tools and resources
+- Access to advice, planning tools and education.

 What is the New Defined Contribution Plan?

 How will it work?

 Retirement Fund Lineup

 This new menu was carefully selected to give team members the opportunity to choose a mix of investments based on financial goals and preferences.

 Click on the links to learn more about the new investment choices.